 Compared to regular FrSky telemetry, passthrough telemetry contains ArduPilot specific information such as flight modes, error messages, warnings, and failsafes.

 ArduPilot’s Passthrough FrSky telemetry protocol is an open protocol that is free to use.
-FlightDeck is an OpenTX app that uses passthrough telemetry.
+FlightDeck is an OpenTX app for Taranis that uses passthrough telemetry.

 The ArduPilot passthrough telemetry specification including data packets and message rates is available as a spreadsheet.

 Common FrSky Telemetry Setup with Taranis RC transmitter running FlightDeck.

 An ArduPilot compatible flight controler from this list: